Pooh1223/Borrow/README.md

 ## Comments

-### Bug reports are welcome, but will may not always be fixed
+### Bug reports are welcome, but may not always be fixed